Internal Links

 Mobberley background

-Throughout all my astronomical endeavours I was encouraged 100% by both my parents.
+Throughout all my astronomical endeavours I was encouraged by both my parents, especially my late mother.
 My father was in the RAF aerobatics team in the 1950s and 60s and survived a mid-air collision (before I was born...GULP).
 See this article from the Brentwood Gazette sixty years after the event:

 Brentwood Gazette piece.

-He also landed an RAF Victor without any electrics (due to a fuel leak) in the early 1960s, saving the lives of all those on board.
+He also landed an RAF Victor without any electrics (due to a fuel leak) in the early 1960s, saving the lives of himself and the crew.
 He was awarded the Air Force Cross for that in 1965.
 He was an RAF 'Nuclear Deterrent' pilot flying Victors during the cold war period in the 60s, on call if World War III started!
 Up to the age of 70 he was still flying planes and only retired in 1998, aged 72.
-He is still alive in 2023, at 97, but then his mother was still going strong up to a few days before her 98th birthday, and his sister survived until 96.
+He is still alive in 2024, at 98, but then his mother was still going strong up to a few weeks before her 98th birthday, and his sister survived until 96.
 The Mobberley family tree (and my DNA is definitely from my father's side...pictures of us at similar ages are almost identical!) has a good number of long duration survivors.
 Even in the 19th Century they were surviving well into their 80s.

 Small montage of my Dad, his parents and his father's parents.